Fast food in China: 2000s

+A study conducted between April and October 2004 in the International Journal of Childhood Obesity compared BMI and fast food consumption in Chinese children aged 2 to 18 and found that the highest correlation between the two occurred between the ages of 10 and 12.
+Still, the researchers were unable to find a strong correlation between fast food consumption and obesity, instead suggesting that the increased obesity was largely due to environment and lifestyle.

 A study conducted by the International Journal of Pediatric Obesity between April and October 2004 compared BMI to fast-food consumption in Chinese children between the ages of 2 and 18 and found that the highest correlation between the two occurred between the ages of 10 and 12.
 Despite this, they were unable to find very much correlation between fast food and obesity and concluded that increased obesity was largely a result of environment and lifestyle.

+In 2005, a study by the Obesity Society found that fast food was not yet widespread enough in China to cause a significant increase in obesity.
+Chinese children generally eat very little outside the home, and while children in urban areas do consume more fast food than those in rural areas, the difference is fairly small.

 A 2005 study by the Obesity Society found that fast-food had not yet spread far enough across China to have resulted in significant rises in obesity.
 Chinese children generally ate very few meals away from home.
 While children in urban areas did eat more fast food than those in rural areas, the difference was considerably small.

+In the late 2000s, China's obesity rate showed a huge increase, with 27.8 percent of children exceeding the standard weight guidelines.
+The obesity rate among male students in Beijing has reached 15 percent, almost double the original figure in 1990.
+These obesity rates match the introduction of fast food restaurants and raise significant concerns about the future health of citizens.

 By the end of the 2000s China has seen an immense growth in obesity rates with 27.8% of children surpassing the standard weight guidelines.
 Obesity rates of male students in Beijing reached 15%, near doubling their original figures in 1990.
 These rates have matched the introduction of fast food establishments and have created significant concern for the future health of its citizens.